vpenso/vm-tools/README.md

 It will add the [bin/](bin/) sub-directory to your `PATH` and define several additional environment variables.

-## Usage
+# Usage

-The [docs/](docs) sub-directory includes all documentation required us this tool-chain:
+The [docs/](docs) sub-directory includes all documentation required to us this tool-chain:

 * The [network](docs/network.md) document explains the setup of the virtual machine network.
-* The [image](docs/images.md) document describes how to create re-usable template virtual machine images.
+* The [image](docs/image.md) document describes how to create re-usable template virtual machine images.
+* The [instance](docs/instance.md) document show how to use virtual machine images to create any number of virtual machine instances.

 ## License